OSIP20/Project-3/README.md

 ## To setup this project on your local machine follow below steps.
 - Clone this project.
 - Create a virtual environment.(optional but recommended)
-- run pip install --r requirements.txt ( this will install all the dependices for the project).
+- run pip install -r requirements.txt ( this will install all the dependices for the project).